If you are ever feeling extremely tired and sleepy all the time, this could be a sign of low energy levels inside your body.

 However, if not treated can lead to more serious underlying health issues such as extreme fatigue and tiredness and can affect your daily activities and overall health in the longer term.

-Try to adjust your regular diet with food sources high in vitamin B12, D, and C to boost your energy levels effectively.
+Try to adjust your regular diet with food sources high in vitamins B12, D, and C to boost your energy levels effectively.
 Do more regular exercises at home in the morning or evening, or whenever you have time.

 Remember to always stay hydrated for your body to get replenished all the time.